codeofdusk/gptcmd/README.md

 ```

 ### Message streaming
 The `stream` command toggles OpenAI message streaming.
-When streaming is enabled, long responses from GPT are output in real time as they are generated.
+By default, streaming is enabled, so long responses from GPT are output in real time as they are generated.
 While a message is being streamed, pressing <kbd>Control</kbd>+<kbd>c</kbd> causes Gptcmd to stop waiting for the message to generate fully, so other commands can be used.
-Note that if using gpt-4, Gptcmd's gpt-4 cost estimator is incompatible with streamed responses.
+When streaming is disabled, Gptcmd retrieves an entire response for each query and displays it when it arrives.

 ### API parameters
 Gptcmd supports customization of [chat completion API parameters](https://platform.openai.com/docs/api-reference/chat/create), such as `max_tokens` and `temperature`.
 The `set` command sets an OpenAI API parameter.
 When setting a parameter, the first argument to `set` is the name of the parameter and the second argument is its value (valid Python literals are supported).
 A value of `None` is equivalent to sending `null` via the API.